ARTiwary/MRI-brain-tumour-detection-with-gesture-control-/README.md

 Returns API status, device, and class names.

 ### `GET /health`
-Returns server health, device, and list of currently loaded model keys.
+Returns server health, device, and list of currently loaded model keys

 ### `GET /models`
 Returns the model registry for the frontend dropdown.